MaayanLab/clustergrammer-docs/docs/_build_html/_sources/case_studies.txt

 Single-Cell RNA-seq Data Visualization
 ======================================
 Clustergrammer was used to visualize published single-cell gene expression data: `Single-Cell RNA-seq Data Visualization`_ (`Olsson et al.`_).
-The visualization was produced using an Esxcel file provided alongside the figures.
+The visualization was produced using an Excel file provided alongside the figures.

 Machine Learning and Miscellaneous Datasets
 ===========================================